 We hope that you have enjoyed reading our round-up of Scotland’s most historic home views!
 Can’t get enough of Scotland?
 Why not download some of our favourite pics for your desktop wallpaper or have a browse through stunning images for future travel inspiration.

-If you want to experience Scotland in all its glory from the comforts of your own home then make sure to check out our top recommendations from virtual festival experiences to learning Gaelic, we’ve got you covered to keep you entertained!
+If you want to experience Scotland in all its glory from the comforts of your own home then make sure to check out our top recommendations from virtual festival experiences to learning Gaelic – we’ve got you covered for entertainment!